d-lab-5/digitalhome-cloud-data-model/README.md

 ## 3. Electrical and Data Circuits

 ### Circuit:
-Electrical circuits—such as those for lighting, sockets, heating, or appliances—are typically defined and constrained by national Norms.
-These circuits are modeled using `CircuitType`, and each `Circuit` instance follows the technical standards set out in applicable regulations (e.g., NF C 15-100 for France or DIN VDE 0100 for Germany).
+Electrical circuits—such as those for lighting, sockets, heating, or appliances—are typically defined and constrained by national or organizational Guidelines.
+These circuits are modeled using `CircuitType`, and each `Circuit` instance follows the technical standards set out in applicable regulations or best practices (e.g., NF C 15-100 for France or DIN VDE 0100 for Germany).

 LAN (Local Area Network) can be modeled as a circuit when considering its physical layout, such as Ethernet cabling and distribution switches.
 This allows tracking wiring lengths, types (e.g., CAT6, CAT7), and connections to equipment like routers and access points.